Welcome

 The State of Knowledge at the Time

-Defendants are judged by what was known or discoverable at the time of the alleged breach—not with hindsight.
-If a risk was unknown or undiscoverable, failure to guard against it is not negligent.
+Defendants are judged by what was known or reasonably discoverable at the time of the alleged breach—not with hindsight.
+The law is concerned with reasonable foreseeability at the time.
+Where a risk was not reasonably known, and there was no reason to investigate further or to take additional precautions, failing to guard against it is not negligent.
+Conversely, where risks were known (or ought reasonably to have been identified), safeguards should reflect that knowledge.

 A hospital uses a sterilisation method that is later found to allow bacteria through invisible cracks.
 At the time, no one knew this risk.